neuefische/wd-flipped-classroom-curriculum/sessions/js-objects-and-arrays/README.md

 # JS Objects and Arrays

-## Learning objectives
+## Learning Objectives

 - Creating, accessing, and manipulating arrays
 - Creating, accessing, and manipulating objects
 - Knowing how to find properties and methods of objects by logging

----

-### Why is the content of today's block that important for the students?

-- Working with objects and arrays is a fundamental building block for writing complex logic
-- Objects or arrays are almost always used when data is being fetched from an API

----

-### Required
+## Requirements

-- Variables
+- JS Variables and Numbers
-- Primitive types in JavaScript

----

-## Session Guide
+## Demo

-> 💡 Since this session revolves purely around Javascript, feel free to either create a vanilla Javascript file manually or use the template below.
+Since this session revolves purely around Javascript, feel free to either create a vanilla Javascript file manually or use the template below.

-#### Terminal
+### Terminal

 ```bash
 cd path/to/my/directory